nix-community/kickstart-nix.nvim/README.md

 [^1]: The absence of a Nix module DSL for Neovim configuration is deliberate.
-      If you were to copy the `nvim` directory to `$XDG_CONFIG_HOME`, it would work out of the box.
+      If you were to copy the `nvim` directory to `$XDG_CONFIG_HOME`, and install the plugins, it would work out of the box.
-[^2]: Caveat: `after/` directories are not sourced in the Nix derivation.

 ## Design